alexandrelamberty/bookstore-rm/README.md

-# Epidemic Escapes - Online Bookstore Relational Model
+# Online Bookstore Relational Model

 Relational model for a library website.